Spirent/iTest-assets/Libraries/Tools/Community/ui_documentation/README.md

-### Project Information:
-Project: Documentation Generator
-Description: Generate project documentation, for Git repository, from QuickCall and Procedure libraries
-Category: library
-Class: Community

-___
 3 Procedure Libraries in project://ui_documentation
-### Library: project://ui_documentation/test_cases/documentation.fftc
+## Library: project://ui_documentation/test_cases/documentation.fftc
-___
-Headline: Documentation Generator
+## Headline: Documentation Generator
 Description:
-This test case will generate documentation for QuickCall and Procedure libraries and optionally Response Maps.
+This test case will generate documentation for QuickCall libraries, Procedure libraries, drivers and optionally Response Maps.
 The Headline and Description should be completed for General Information and all procedures.
 Procedure arguments should also have a description.

 Parameters:
 changeDate - Only projects which have changed since that date will have the documentation regenerated.
 Only .fftc, .ffrm and readme.txt files are checked for change.